top of page

 She affirmed that the nutrition from bone broth (containing minerals and collagen for bone health), good ruminant meat, eggs, the glorious Omega-3 oil in salmon and sardines, coconut oil and MCT oil, with non-starchy vegetables, could only enhance his health, and certainly his bone strength and brain function.

-I learned that certain kinds of protein help keep aging muscles strong, thus guarding against any sarcopenia, with the accompanying likelihood of falls and thus fractures.
+I learned that certain kinds of protein help keep ageing muscles strong, thus guarding against any sarcopenia, with the accompanying likelihood of falls and thus fractures.

 DIRTY DRUGS

 Our nutritionist agreed, vehemently, that there may have been important nutritional deficiencies caused by the over-prescription of the PPI, Omeprazole.
-She agreed that we should ensure he particularly had enough Vitamin B12, via animal-based foods and supplements, to replace any that had been lost.
+She agreed that we should ensure he took supplements such as Vitamins C, D3, K2 and B Complex, but that he should particularly have enough Vitamin B12, via supplements and animal-based foods to replace any that had been lost.

 'Is B12 deficiency Driving Cognitive Decline and Mental Illness?'

-In the video, Dr Patrick Holford touches on the subject of Proton Pump Inhibitors (PPIs), a drug prescribed for stomach/digestive issues.
+In the video, Dr Patrick Holford touches on the subject of Proton Pump Inhibitors (PPIs), the afore-mentioned drug prescribed for stomach/digestive issues.

 Look at this research he shows, published on 31 October 2023, regarding these 'dirty' (Dr Holford's word) drugs:

 I've kept the above image big because it is so damned important.
 It is heartbreaking for me to realise that our father took this drug, not only for weeks but for years.
-A canny doctor took him off it when she realised, belatedly, that he was likely developing dementia.
-Too late I am afraid.
+A canny doctor took him off it when she realised, belatedly, that he had likely developed dementia.
+Too late perhaps?

 This hurts.
 It hurts multiplied by two because, as well as dementia, osteoporosis is also a side effect from taking this very dirty drug.